The Structural Shift in Experience Architecture

 Leadership position

-If agents become the dominant mediation layer, design cannot remain the optimisation of attention surfaces, instead its job is to define the terms of delegated action.
+If agents are to become the dominant mediation layer of human activity, design cannot remain confined to the optimisation of attention surfaces: its existential mandate is to define the terms of delegated action.

 References

-You can read Age of mediocrity: designers and the AI mirror for my own critique on the current state of D/design.
+Age of mediocrity: designers and the AI mirror

 Disclaimer